babaisflag/ctf/[210813-16] ReallyAwesomeCTF 2021/README.md

     /* code checking if input is correct 31 consecutive times */
 ```

 I also noticed that the program always segfaults on the 32nd or 33rd input.
 That's strange.
-Looking at it from `gdb`, it crashes when it tries to call `fread` on file descriptor `0`, which means `fopen` returned `NULL`.
+Let's put it through `gdb`; it crashes when it tries to call `fread` on file descriptor `0`, which means `fopen` returned `NULL`.
 And `fopen` seems to have tried to read from address that I had input previously.

 Looking into it a little more: